InBetweenNames/gentooLTO/README.md

 In addition to the above, a number of packages call `strip-flags`, `replace-flags`, and `filter-flags` to manipulate the `*FLAGS` variables.
 LTOize has an experimental `USE` flag `override-flagomatic` to override `strip-flags` and `replace-flags` globally to turn these functions into no-ops.
 `filter-flags` is left alone as in the cases I've looked at, the uses of it are legitimate.  `override-flagomatic` is disabled by default.
-Users who use this functionality should report breakages as issues, so they can be manually resolved in a configuration file (probably in `package.cflags` to start).
+Users who use this functionality should report breakages as issues, so they can be manually resolved.
+To enable flag-o-matic for a package, set the variable `LTO_FLAGOMATIC_ENABLE=yes` for that package in `package.cflags`.

 The relevant issue for this work is [#57](https://github.com/InBetweenNames/gentooLTO/issues/57).
 Any ideas/suggestions, please post!